cyberark/conjur-google-cloud-marketplace/README.md

 # conjur init -u [EXTERNAL_IP] -a quick-start # or whatever account you created
 # conjur authn login -u admin
-Please enter admin\'s password (it will not be echoed):
+Please enter admin's password (it will not be echoed):
 Logged in

 # conjur authn whoami